-Club Volunteer (with background screening) - For ages 18 and older prior to Dec.
+Club Volunteer - For ages 18 and older prior to Dec.
 31. The Club Volunteer membership is designed for parents and club volunteers who undertake a leadership role in clubs, divisions, regions, competitions and club training sessions.
-Each club volunteer undergoes periodic background screening and SafeSport Training to help provide a SafeSport environment in clubs.
+Each club volunteer undergoes periodic background screening and annual SafeSport training to help provide a SafeSport environment in clubs.
 This membership is a good stepping-stone to becoming a coach or official and is fully upgradable during the season.
 Applicable for those in a position of authority over minors.
 Not eligible for official's certifications.